-Eggnog has a varied and rich history with a lot of competing claims as to the origin of the drink, many of which get lost in an etymological debate.
+Eggnog has a rich history with a lot of competing claims as to the origin of the drink, many of which get lost in an etymological debate.
 It’s possible the word derives from an Old English term for strong beer.
 Or maybe it comes from noggin, an outdated word used to describe a small cup.
 Or perhaps the name aligns with grogs, the term given to a variety of alcoholic drinks.

-That said, it’s believed that the first known use of the word “Eggnog” dates back to around 1775, but it’s likely that the drink itself—or a version of it—preceded the term by a couple hundred years.
+That said, it’s believed that the first known use of the word “Eggnog” dates to around 1775, but it’s likely that the drink itself—or a version of it—preceded the term by a couple hundred years.
 And there seems to be consensus that Eggnog as we know it today is a culinary descendant of Posset, a warm ale punch with eggs that was consumed by European monks as far back as the 13th century.

 - 2 eggs, separated